lawrennd/snippets/_information-game/includes/jaynes-world-saddle-points.md

 $$
 allows the game to progress by temporarily increasing uncertainty in capacity space, which creates gradients in previously flat directions of parameter space.

-These saddle points often coincide with phase transitions between parameter-dominated and capacity-dominated regimes, where the game's fundamental character changes in terms of information processing capabilities.}
+These saddle points often coincide with phase transitions between parameter-dominated and capacity-dominated regimes, where the game's fundamental character changes in terms of information processing capabilities.

+At saddle points, we see the first manifestation of the uncertainty principle that will be explored in more detail.
+The relationship between parameters and capacity variables becomes important as the game navigates these critical regions.
+The Fourier duality relationship
+$$
+c(M) = \mathcal{F}[\boldsymbol{\theta}(M)]
+$$
+is not just a mathematical convenience but represents a constraint on information processing that parallels emerges from uncertainty principles.
+The duality is essential for understanding how the game maintains both precision in parameters and sufficient capacity for information storage.

+The emergence of critically slowed directions at saddle points directly leads to the formation of information reservoirs that we'll explore in depth.
+These reservoirs form when certain parameter combinations become effectively "frozen" due to near-zero eigenvalues in the Fisher information matrix.
+This natural separation of timescales creates a hierarchical memory structure that resembles biological information processing systems, where different variables operate at different temporal scales.
+The game's deliberate use of steepest ascent rather than natural gradient ensures these reservoirs form organically as the system evolves.}

 \subsection{Saddle Point Seeking Behaviour}